Reynaldo Hahn: Early years

 While still a student Hahn had an early success with his mélodie "Si mes vers avaient des ailes" (If my verses had wings) to a poem by Victor Hugo.
 The song was among a set of Hahn's mélodies published by the leading music publisher Hartmann et Cie in 1890.
 Le Figaro took it up – "We feel we must reproduce this graceful piece which obviously denotes a delicate and original musician" – and devoted half a broadsheet page to printing the words and music.

 Hahn dedicated "Si mes vers avaient des ailes" to his sister Maria, who had married the painter Raimundo de Madrazo y Garreta.
 At their house Hahn met many of the leading figures in the arts, including Alphonse Daudet, for whose play L'obstacle the teenaged Hahn composed incidental music.
 The play was presented at the Théâtre du Gymnase in December 1890.
-Daudet called Hahn's music his "chère musique preferée".
+Daudet called Hahn's music his "chère musique préférée" (dear favourite music).
 At the Daudets' house in 1893 the singer Sybil Sanderson premiered Hahn's Chansons grises, settings of poems by Paul Verlaine.
 The poet was present and was moved to tears by Hahn's settings of his verse.
 Stéphane Mallarmé was also present, and wrote: